4 Benefits of Bamboo Flooring

-Maintaining your bamboo flooring will be as easy as maintaining hardwood flooring.
+Maintaining your bamboo floor will be as easy as maintaining hardwood flooring.
 Sweep the floor or use a vacuum regularly to get rid of any dirt that could leave scratches.
 If you notice the shine start to fade you can clean the floor with a damp mop and special cleaner.
-The cleaner needs to be non-wax, non-alkaline, or specific to hardwood and bamboo flooring.
+The cleaner needs to be non-wax, non-alkaline, or specific to hardwood and bamboo floors.

 Is bamboo flooring water resistant?

 While it is generally more water resistant than hardwood flooring, bamboo flooring is susceptible to water damage in the same ways.
 Excessive moisture or humidity will cause it to become disfigured.

 Watch out for scratches.

 Just like hardwood flooring, bamboo flooring will develop character in high-traffic areas.
 High heels, pet claws, and old furniture will scratch your floor.
 Even everyday dirt tracked in by shoes can scratch your flooring over time.
 Sweep regularly.

 Thankfully, bamboo floors are easy to refinish.
 There are plenty of do-it-yourself options when you are ready to refinish your bamboo floors.
 You can refinish the flooring as many times as its thickness will allow.

 Even though it is made from grass, it rivals hardwood flooring in durability and long-lasting qualities.
 The process to make bamboo flooring involves slicing and shredding strands of bamboo grass and pressing them back together with heat and special glues.

 The most durable kind of bamboo flooring is strand woven bamboo.
 This method mixes up and interlocks unique strands to make a hard surface 2.5x harder than red oak flooring.
 Strand woven bamboo is the most expensive kind of bamboo flooring there is, but the quality is worth the price.